 The Skills Certificate in Homeland Security provides the student with career preparation for entry-level positions in the field of law enforcement, fire science, and related medical fields.
 This program offers students the opportunity to explore the fundamentals of being a first responder who is skilled in handling terrorist threats.

+Introduction to Administration of Justice 3

+Terrorism and Counter Terrorism 3

+First Responders for Homeland Security 3

+Emergency Medical Technician 8

-COMPLETE THE FOLLOWI NG 4 REQUIRED COURSES: Adm Jus 1 Introduction to Administration of Justice 3 Adm Jus 439 Terrorism and Counter Terrorism 3 Adm Jus 441 First Responders for Homeland Security 3 Firetek 96 Emergency Medical Technician 8 Total: 17
+Terrorism and Counter Terrorism First Responders for Homeland Security

 ANTHROPOLOGY